jncraton/connectiongrammar/readme.md

 Alternative Approaches
 ----------------------

 One alternative approach in using grammars to represent physical objects is to have the grammar operate on literal shapes[6].
 These systems are referred to as shape grammars.
 This package does not implement shape grammars.
-Instead, it uses a text grammar to build a language that is interpretted to build up a set of objects.
+Instead, it uses a text grammar to build a language that is interpreted to build up a set of objects.
 A shape grammar could be applied to solve these issues and may lead to simplifications of the algorithms.

 References
 ----------